elegantdevelopment/aws-cdk-dynamodb-seeder-examples/README.md

 ## How do I use it

-Install the dependencies your favourite package manager:
+Install the dependencies using your favourite package manager:

 ```sh
 yarn